exercism/javascript-lib-static-analysis/README.md

 The parsers with recommended configuration for certain jobs are assigned as static properties.

-- [`AstParser.ANALYZER`](https://github.com/SleeplessByte/exercism-static-analysis/blob/main/src/AstParser.ts#L96-L100): Holds a parser that is recommended for analysis.
+- [`AstParser.ANALYZER`](https://github.com/exercism/javascript-lib-static-analysis/blob/main/src/AstParser.ts#L96-L101): Holds a parser that is recommended for analysis.
 This means that it dóés hold locational information (in order to be able to extract tokens), but does not hold any commentary.
 You **can** `extractSource` code using this parser.
-- [`AstParser.REPRESENTER`](https://github.com/SleeplessByte/exercism-static-analysis/blob/main/src/AstParser.ts#L85-L89): Holds a parser that is recommended for representing.
-This means that it does not hold locational information (where differences are caused bwhitespace differences) or commentary.
+- [`AstParser.REPRESENTER`](https://github.com/exercism/javascript-lib-static-analysis/blob/main/src/AstParser.ts#L85-L90): Holds a parser that is recommended for representing.
+This means that it does not hold locational information (where differences are caused by whitespace differences) or commentary.
 You **cannot** `extractSource` code using this parser.
 - `new AstParser(options, n)`: Setup your own parser, which also allows to parse more than one file by changing the `n` variable.

 ### Guards

 Guards are named helpers that also work as [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types).
-You can find them [here](https://github.com/SleeplessByte/exercism-static-analysis/tree/main/src/guards), and they are imported like this:
+You can find them [here](https://github.com/exercism/javascript-lib-static-analysis/tree/main/src/guards), and they are imported like this:

 ```typescript
 import { guardIdentifier } from '@exercism/statis-analysis'